-Dawn Gets Naked is a series freely available on Youtube where the show hosts tries to convince people to go naked and examines the different pros and cons.
-Body acceptation comes a lot in the picture here.
+Dawn Gets Naked is a series freely available on Youtube where the show hosts try to convince people to go naked and examine the different pros and cons.
+Body acceptance comes a lot in the picture here.
 It’s quite superficial but nevertheless it’s fun to watch.

 And the last one we’d like to mention is The Workshop, a documentary about guru Paul Lowe who’s giving mental healing workshops and uses nudity to make the participants more open and accessible.
 But he uses sex and orgies too so the question is what this actually says about nudity itself…

 Have you seen any good nudie movies?
 Feel free to share!

 Naked Wanderings’ Complete Guide for the First Time Nudist ebook